-O’Neill’s master’s-level Energy concentrations will put you in a position to help meet critical energy challenges.
-In your interdisciplinary studies, you’ll focus on energy policies and technologies—exploring the socio-economic and environmental consequences of both.
+O’Neill’s master’s-level Energy and Climate concentrations will put you in a position to help meet critical energy challenges.
+In your interdisciplinary studies, you’ll focus on energy and climate policies and technologies—exploring the socio-economic and environmental consequences of both.

-Master the fundamentals, then add depth and detail—with multiple energy degree avenues
+Master the fundamentals, then add depth and detail—with multiple energy and climate degree avenues

-You can study energy through O’Neill’s MPA, MSES, or dual MPA-MSES programs.
-MPA students will focus primarily on economics-based quantitative methods, behavioral science contributions to energy production and conservation projects, and the application of qualitative and quantitative methods in community settings.
+You can study energy and climate through O’Neill’s MPA, MSES, or dual MPA-MSES programs.
+MPA students will focus primarily on economics-based quantitative methods, behavioral science contributions to climate change and energy production and conservation projects, and the application of qualitative and quantitative methods in community settings.

-MSES students that pursue the energy concentration can anticipate more quantitative coursework, more integration of science and policy, and technology-oriented classes covering specific energy resources.
+MSES students that pursue the Energy and Climate Change Science concentration can anticipate more quantitative coursework, more integration of science and policy, and technology-oriented classes covering specific energy and climate resources.